Have you wondered how big your dog is going to get? Or how often you should bathe your dog? Here are 15 Top Answers to your Questions about Dogs.

 Repeat everything every 2 weeks for a month.
 This picks up the fleas that have now hatched.

-This is no easy answer because it depends on what’s causing the dry skin.
+This is no simple answer because it depends on what's causing the dry skin.

 You may need to consider a veterinary examination to make sure your pet is not suffering from a medical condition that may require specialized treatment.

 Diet influences overall health, skin, and coat condition.